SeanMcP/seanmcp.com/contact/index.md

 Do you have an exciting job opportunity for me?
 [Check my availability here](https://seanmcp.github.io/areyoulookingforwork).

-For all other inquires, you can find my contact details on [LinkedIn](https://linkedin.com/in/seanmcp).
+For all other inquires, you can [connect with me on LinkedIn](https://linkedin.com/in/seanmcp) or reach out to any of my accounts in the footer.